Thank you for visiting this page.

 In the wake of the 2016 presidential election, Aaron helped produce, shoot, and edit comedian Tess Rafferty’s political rant “Aftermath: November 2016”, directed by Steve Cohen, which immediately went viral, was reversioned by Occupy Democrats, and to date has over 50 million views.

 In the past two years, Aaron’s original screenplays have garnered several first place film festival prizes and finalist spots.
-Most recently, Aaron wrote, directed, and edited the horror-comedy short “Half-Cocked”, which was produced by Sophia Cacciola and Michael J. Epstein’s company, Launch Over.
-“Half-Cocked” begins its festival run this summer.
+Most recently, Aaron wrote, directed, and edited the horror-comedy short “Half-Cocked“, which was produced by Sophia Cacciola and Michael J. Epstein’s company, Launch Over.
+“Half-Cocked” is currently playing at festivals around the world.

 Aaron sees himself as an enthusiastic participant in an exciting and ever-changing industry, and takes pride in each project he helps to create.